BlenderVR/manual/manual/components/user-interface.rst

   Console Graphical User Interface (left: ``Configuration`` tab, right: ``Run`` tab)

 By default, the ``console`` does not "know" anything.
 You have to manually set configuration file, active screen-set, simulation file ...
 However, it stores these relevant information in its internal data store path (see above).
-So you have to set these information the first time you run Blender-VR and they remain active (across different running) until you change it with the GUI.
+So you have to set these information the first time you run BlenderVR and they remain active (across different running) until you change it with the GUI.

 Configuration File
 ==================

 You can specify the ``XML`` file inside the ``configuration`` tab (A-1).
-Don't forget to click on ``> Load configuration`` (A-2) to ask Blender-VR to read the configuration file (and store it inside its internal data file) !
+Don't forget to click on ``> Load configuration`` (A-2) to ask BlenderVR to read the configuration file (and store it inside its internal data file) !
 You should go to ``run`` tab (B) and select ``debug`` (3b) inside the log window (3) to see if there is bug inside your configuration file.

 Active Screen Set
 =================

 You can choose any screen set (4) that is defined inside your ``XML`` configuration file.
-You also must click on ``> Load screen set`` (5) to make it active (and register it for further Blender-VR usage).
+You also must click on ``> Load screen set`` (5) to make it active (and register it for further BlenderVR usage).
 The current active screen set is displayed on the right.

 Simulation File
 ===============